mixmixmix/learnmachine/README.md

+## Machine Learning:

 ### Word of introduction
+This course is composed of 6 lectures and number of practical tasks in Python.

+The content is heavily based on materials by [Toby Breckon](http://breckon.eu/toby/teaching/mltutorial/) and [Andrew Ng](https://www.coursera.org/learn/machine-learning/).

+Sessions:
+1. Basic Predictive Models
+2. Image Features
+3. Unsupervised Learning
+4. Supervised Learning
+5. Deep Learning

 This course uses *Jupyter Lab*, an in-browser code editing environment for Python, R, Julia and many more languages.
 The easiest way to install it, as well as all required libraries is using Anacoda - a Python framework.

+Prepared and presented for the first time by [Mikolaj (Miks) Kundegorski](https://mixmixmix.github.io) with help from [Chas Nelson](https://chasnelson.co.uk) for Python For Bioimage Analysis Course in Cambridge, December 2019.
+The second session took place in March 2020 at CES, IISC, Banaglore, India.

 ### To install Anaconda